jfischeresq/jfischeresq.github.io/research.md

 3. <bold>Creating consistencies in global data privacy management</bold>

-With the explosion of privacy regulations in most regions of the world, a key question is <em>how do we great effective global solutions to privacy that meet varying, and sometimes conflicting, legal requirements?</em>
+With the explosion of privacy regulations in most regions of the world, a key question is <em>how do we great effective global solutions to privacy that meet varying, and sometimes conflicting, legal requirements?</em> I work with multinational companies to research practical solutions to global privacy requirements.

 ### My Future Research Interests